 CCTV TERMINAL CABINETS

-CCTV terminal cabinets are typically used to house the fiber media converters and injectors serving more than (3) exterior pole mounted cameras.
-CCTV terminal cabinets shall be utilized to serve pole mounted cameras located no more than 50 ft. (horizontally) from the cabinet.
-Underground runs of CAT-6/OSP/Wet cables serving pole mounted cameras in excess of 50 ft. from the terminal cabinets are not permitted.
-Cameras located more than 50 ft. from the terminal cabinets must utilize fiber cabling and pole mounted, NEMA 4SS enclosures to avoid the increased risk of lightning induced transients.
+CCTV terminal cabinets are typically used to house the fiber media converters and injectors serving more than 3 exterior pole mounted cameras.
+CCTV terminal cabinets shall be utilized to serve pole mounted cameras located no more than 50 feet (horizontally) from the cabinet.
+Underground runs of category 6/OSP/Wet cables serving pole mounted cameras in excess of 50 feet from the terminal cabinets are not permitted.
+Cameras located more than 50 feet from the terminal cabinets must utilize fiber cabling and pole mounted, NEMA 4 enclosures to avoid the increased risk of lightning induced transients.

 CCTV terminal cabinets shall not contain ePACS components.
 The CCTV system shall utilize independent wiring, raceways and cabinets.